Taking time off work during treatment

-You may also need to take time off during your treatment.
-This time off may be taken as sickness absence, or an agreed reduction in working hours or days per week.
+If you need to take time off work during your treatment, it may be taken as sickness absence, or an agreed reduction in working hours or days per week.
 We have more information about taking time off, sick pay and other financial issues.

 When dealing with a cancer diagnosis, people often say that they feel lonely and isolated.
 These feelings can affect people at different times in their illness.
 If you’re unable to work for periods of time, this may add to a sense of isolation.

 Having cancer can also make you feel very vulnerable.
-You may feel as though you have lost your independence.
-You can feel tired| and stressed and it may seem as though things you used to do and find easy are now much more difficult.
+You may feel as though you’ve lost your independence.
+You can feel tired and stressed, and it may seem as though things you used to find easy are now much more difficult.

 All these things can be hard to cope with, but you may find ways of adapting to your illness and treatment that will give you a new focus and sense of control.
-This can take some time and your confidence and self-esteem will need to be built up again gradually.
+This can take some time, and your confidence and self-esteem will need to be built up again gradually.

 Talking through your feelings can often help.
-Some people worry that they are a burden if they ask for help.
+Some people worry that by asking for help they’re being a burden.
 However, people are usually pleased to be involved and to be able to support you.
 It can be difficult to know who to talk to and what to say –

-You may wish to speak to your partner, a family member or friend, a health professional involved in your care, or a trained professional not directly involved in your care, for example a counsellor.
-Counselling can help people to cope with their feelings and help them find ways of talking to colleagues.
-It can also help to restore self-confidence.
-Some GP surgeries provide counselling and some companies have employee assistance programmes (EAPs), which are there to help employees dealing with personal issues.
+You may wish to speak to a partner, family member or friend, a health professional involved in your care, or a trained professional not directly involved in your care, for example a counsellor.
+Counselling can help people cope with their feelings and help them find ways of talking to colleagues.
+It can also help restore self-confidence.
+Some GP surgeries provide counselling.
+Some companies and organisations have employee assistance programmes (EAPs), which are there to help employees dealing with personal issues.